The Best Time For Fishing With Topwater Lures: Tips From The Experts

 Time of Day

-The main reason why early morning and late evening or night are best for topwater fishing is because the midday sun will increase the water temperature forcing the bass to move deeper, making it harder to get them to hit topwater lures.
-So if midday is the only time you can go fishing, it’s best to go on overcast days, especially if the body of water you are fishing gets extremely deep.
+The main reason why early morning and late evening or night are best for topwater fishing is that the midday sun will increase the water temperature forcing the bass to move deeper, making it harder to get them to hit topwater lures.
+So if midday is the only time you can go fishing, it’s best to go on overcast days, especially if the water you are fishing gets extremely deep.
 In areas with relatively shallow water throughout it, anglers may have luck getting bass to hit topwater lures while fishing during the midday sun.

 Water temperature gauges and fish finders can help give anglers a more accurate analysis of the water temperature conditions by providing up-to-the-minute feedback.